L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Methodology

 \section{Methodology}

-In this section, we describe the proposed L2RW benchmark in detail.
-In brief, Sec.~\ref{sec:3.1} will present the overview of the L2RW.
-Then, we elaborate on the three protocols we designed, which are grounded in real-world scenarios: \textit{camera independence} (CI) in Sec.~\ref{sec:3.2}, \textit{entity independence} (EC) and \textit{entity sharing} (ES) in Sec.~\ref{sec:3.3}.
-Finally, we introduce our proposed decentralized privacy-preserved training (DPPT) in Sec.~\ref{sec:3.4}.
+In this section, we describe the proposed L2RW+ benchmark in detail.
+Sec.~\ref{sec:3.1} presents the overview of the L2RW+.
+Then, three protocols we designed are elaborated in Sec.~\ref{sec:3.2}, which are grounded in real-world scenarios: \textit{camera independence} (CI), \textit{entity independence} (EI), and \textit{entity sharing} (ES).
+Finally, we introduce our proposed decentralized privacy-preserved training (DPPT) for image-based and video-based VI-ReID in Sec.~\ref{sec:3.4} and Sec.~\ref{sec:3.5}, respectively.